Skip to content

 Accreditation bodies assess laboratories against ISO/IEC 17025 and issue accreditation certificates listing the specific test methods and matrices within the laboratory's approved scope.
 Internationally, these bodies are peer-evaluated by the International Laboratory Accreditation Cooperation (ILAC) and signatory to the ILAC Mutual Recognition Arrangement (MRA), which means that a laboratory accredited by any MRA signatory body is recognised as equivalent to a laboratory accredited by any other MRA signatory.
 This is what allows a NABL-accredited Indian FSL report to be presented alongside a UKAS-accredited UK laboratory report in international proceedings without a preliminary hearing on the validity of each accreditation.

 The American Association for Laboratory Accreditation (A2LA) is the principal ISO 17025 accreditation body for forensic chemistry laboratories in the United States.
-Before 2012, the American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB) provided accreditation for forensic laboratories; after the merger, A2LA absorbed the forensic accreditation programme.
+Before 2016, the American Society of Crime Laboratory Directors/Laboratory Accreditation Board (ASCLD/LAB) provided accreditation for forensic laboratories; in April 2016, ASCLD/LAB merged with the ANSI-ASQ National Accreditation Board (ANAB), which absorbed the forensic accreditation programme.
 US forensic laboratories accredited by A2LA include DEA South Western Laboratory (San Diego), the FBI Laboratory (Quantico), and state laboratories including the Illinois State Police Forensic Science Centre.

 The United Kingdom Accreditation Service (UKAS) is the sole national accreditation body for the UK, designated by the UK government under Regulation (EC) 765/2008 and successor regulations.
 UKAS accredits UK forensic science providers (Key Forensic Services, LGC Forensics, Eurofins Forensics UK) and the Forensic Science Ireland laboratory in Dublin.
-Under the Forensic Science Regulator Act 2021, operation without accreditation in a regulated field is a civil offence, the first time laboratory accreditation has been given statutory force in any jurisdiction.
+Under the Forensic Science Regulator Act 2021, the Forensic Science Regulator publishes a statutory Code of Practice and has enforcement powers; however, Section 4 of the Act explicitly states that failure to comply with the Code does not of itself make a person liable to civil or criminal proceedings, though non-compliance is admissible in evidence and courts may take it into account.

 Other significant ILAC MRA signatories for forensic chemistry: DAkkS (Germany, Deutsche Akkreditierungsstelle), COFRAC (France, Comite Francais d'Accreditation), RvA (Netherlands, Raad voor Accreditatie), JASAS (Japan), NATA (Australia), SANAS (South Africa).